Want to know how to make a game? Check out this development guide explaining a step-by-step process to create a game from scratch.

 Create a comprehensive Game Design Document (GDD) that serves as a blueprint for the entire development team.
 It outlines every aspect of the game including the title, purpose, concept, genre, theme, mechanics, story, setting, and more.

 Try to include reference images or concept art to explain the style.
 Focus on the role of sound effects and music in the game.
 Begin it with a basic outline and add details as your game evolves.
-Creating a clear and well-structured document can not only be a powerful tool for game development but also set you up for success.
+Creating a clear and well-structured document can not only be a powerful tool for creating games but also set you up for success.

-This document provides a roadmap for your game development along with milestones, timelines, and resource allocation.
-It also focuses on the details of development tools, programming languages, frameworks, game engines, and other technologies that will be used in game development.
+This document provides a roadmap for building a game along with milestones, timelines, and resource allocation.
+It also focuses on the details of development tools, programming languages, frameworks, game engines, and other technologies used in the game development process.

 Choose the appropriate development tools and technology stack such as game engine, programming languages, and other relevant software needed to build the prototype.
 Try to include the bare minimum features required to represent the core concept and gameplay.